-The Consolidated Entity's listed investments are considered readily realisable as they are listed on the Australian Securities Exchange.
+The Consolidated Entity's listed investments are considered readily realisable as they are listed on the ASX.
 The Consolidated Entity's unlisted investments are not considered as liquid as listed investments.
+Refer to investments - available for sale (note 8) for further details.
 The Consolidated Entity manages this risk by ensuring the Consolidated Entity only invests in funds with investment strategies consistent with the investment objectives of the Consolidated Entity and monitoring the performance of those funds.
 The Consolidated Entity's liquidity risk is also managed in accordance with its investment strategy, as disclosed in the Product Disclosure Statement.

-The Consolidated Entity's overall strategy to liquidity risk management remains unchanged from 2009.
+The Consolidated Entity's overall strategy to liquidity risk management remains unchanged from 2011.